IvanRamosDataTech/HotelRevenueManagement/exporatory analysis  journal.md

 Metrics could be influenced by how long agents have worked for the company.
 It's not fair to evaluate an agent with 10 reservations achieved in 3 months than another agent with 10 reservations achieved in a year.
 Unfortunately, we don't have enough information to measure this fact.

+## Customer Loyalty exploration

+### Problem statement
+    We will be working with a marketing agency, we don't trust the agency yet to share with them our data.
+Based on your data analysis can you provide a definition of our loyal customers so the team can tweak their segmentations?

+Reservations table has some useful variables we can use to formluate a definition of loyalty among our guests.
+The most relevant variables are `is_repeated_guest`, `previous_bookings_not_cancelled`, `previous_cancellations`.
+To take advantage of such variables, we are going to calculate a couple factors that can help our analysis endevours:

+TOTAL BOOKINGS = `previous_bookings_not_cancelled` + `previous_cancellations` + 1

+**NOTE** (We add 1 because of the current reservation entry)

+CANCELATION COEFFICIENT = `previous_cancellations` + (1) / TOTAL BOOKINGS

+**NOTE** (Add 1 as long as current reservation's `is_canceled` = 1)

 ## Other intriguing findings

 While I was calculating total income for business, I played around with is_cancelled, deposity_type and reservation_status.
 I found 47 observations that seem to be incongruent, because they were cancelled , but also has status as Check-out.

 Some bookings end up with $0.00 rate.
 This is because some of them have 0 reported stay_nights, some others have 0 people (Some corporates), or simply avg_daily_rate is 0.

+While I was exploring potential variables to define customer loyalty, I realized that `is_repeated_guest` sometimes has value of 1 (Assuming this means True), but either `previous_bookings_not_cancelled` and `previous_cancellations` have a value of 0.
+It's reasonable to expect previous booking history (some non cancellation bookings) on reservations marked as repeated guests; however this is not always the case in dataset.